 Astrophysics Research & Education

 Hello!
-I am a postdoc researcher at the University of Maryland, College Park and NASA's Goddard Space Flight Center (GSFC).
+I am an Assistant Research Scientist at the University of Maryland, College Park and NASA's Goddard Space Flight Center (GSFC).
 My primary work supports the Roman Galactic Exoplanet Survey (RGES).
 The Roman Space Telescope is the next NASA flagship mission to launch no later than Spring 2027.
-I have also worked on several instrumentation projects at the Keck Observatory and have been a collaborator in the UCLA Galactic Center Group.

 I have a passion for teaching and also love participating in scientific Outreach opportunities.
 I believe every scientist has a duty to broaden and strengthen science literacy worldwide.